-About a 10-mile drive west of downtown Chattanooga, this small airport, also known as Lovell Field, offers nonstop flights to and from a handful of destinations on the eastern half of the U.S. Delta operates shuttle flights to Atlanta—the flight time is about 18 minutes—from which travelers can catch flights to destinations around the world.
+About a 10-mile drive west of downtown Chattanooga, this small airport, also known as Lovell Field, offers nonstop flights to and from a handful of destinations on the eastern half of the U.S. Delta operates shuttle flights to Atlanta—with a flight time of about 18 minutes—from which travelers can catch flights to destinations around the world.

 One restaurant beyond the security checkpoint serves breakfast until 10:30 a.m., followed by a robust lunch and dinner menu of burgers, sandwiches, pizza, and Mexican dishes.
 You can access free Wi-Fi throughout the terminal.

 There is both short-term and long-term parking in close proximity to the terminal, with a charging station for electric vehicles.
 Many of the major car rental agencies operate desks at the airport, and ground transportation options include the rideshare companies as well as the usual taxis, limo services, and shuttle buses.

 The airport's terminal was the first in the world to earn a LEED Platinum rating—an on-site solar farm provides 100 percent of the airport's energy requirements.
 The Airport Authority intends for the facility to eventually be energy self-sufficient and carbon neutral.

 - Location: Blountville